To create a trust for personal injury compensation you need a trust deed. This is a legal document which creates the trust and appoints your trustees.

 Please do not be put off, as accounts have been opened by all clients.
 It is a question of finding someone at the bank or building society with a bit of experience.
 There are some banks which cannot help you as they seem unable to give an account a name which differs from the signatories.
 I think the best way to approach the bank or building society is:

 - Do not ask at the window or counter where staff are dealing with basic transactions.

 - Do not contact telephone advice lines as the call handlers are unlikely to be able to help.

-- Ask for an appointment to see a private banker or financial adviser.
+- Ask at a branch for an appointment to see a private banker or financial adviser.

 - Have a copy of the trust document available.

-- Explain you want to set up a joint account for the trustees, and that the account must have a particular name.
+- Explain you want to set up a joint account for the trustees, and that the account must have the same name as the trust.

 Call without obligation on 0330 223 1708

 Some banks do promote accounts for trusts.
 I have not come across one with a reasonable level of interest.
 Most accounts can be opened by trustees provided you approach them as I suggest.

 I would like to hear from those who have been compensated for accidents and injuries.
 Please let me know the bank or building society and branch you use, as there are differences between branches, and lets discover which bank or building society has got its act together and understands the needs of those with personal injury trusts.

 My second request is for information about banks and building societies which pay a decent rate of interest, and allow easy access to the trust money.
 One bank has tried to persuade me that interest is only to be paid on a trustee account if the balance is more than £50,000.